 R277.
 Education, Administration.

 Rule R277-477.
-Distribution of Funds from the Interest and Dividend Account (School LAND Trust Funds) and Administration of the School LAND Trust Program.
+Distributions of Funds from the Trust Distribution Account and Administration of the School LAND Trust Program.

 Table of Contents

 - R277-477-3.
 Distribution of Funds - Local Board or Local Charter Board Approval of School LAND Trust Plans.

 - R277-477-4.
 Appropriate Use of School LAND Trust Program Funds.